lrodrigoaguado/kafkaAzureBackupRestore/README.md

 }'
 ```

-Let it be running for a while.
+Let it be running for a while (like 10 minutes).
 And after pause the connector.

 ### Sink